Juniper/terraform-provider-apstra/docs/index.md

 - `api_timeout` (Number) Timeout in seconds for completing API transactions with the Apstra server.
 Omit for default value of 10 seconds.
 Value of 0 results in infinite timeout.
 - `blueprint_mutex_enabled` (Boolean) Blueprint mutexes are indicators that changes are being made in a staging Blueprint and other automation processes (including other instances of Terraform) should wait before beginning to make changes of their own.
 Setting this attribute 'true' causes the provider to lock a blueprint-specific mutex before making any changes.
 [More info here](https://github.com/Juniper/terraform-provider-apstra/blob/main/kb/blueprint_mutex.md).
 - `blueprint_mutex_message` (String) Blueprint mutexes are signals that changes are being made in a staging Blueprint and other automation processes (including other instances of Terraform) should wait before beginning to make changes of their own.
 The mutexes embed a human-readable field to reduce confusion in the event a mutex needs to be cleared manually.
 This attribute overrides the default message in that field: "locked by terraform at $DATE".
+- `experimental` (Boolean) Enable *experimental* features.
+In this release that means:
-- `experimental` (Boolean) Sets a flag in the underlying Apstra SDK client object which enables *experimental* features.
-At this time, the only effect is bypassing version compatibility checks in the SDK.
-This provider release is tested with Apstra versions 4.1.0, 4.1.1, 4.1.2, and 4.2.0.
+  - Set the `experimental` flag in the underlying Apstra SDK client object.
+Doing so permits connections to Apstra instances not supported by the SDK.
+  - Enable use of the `system_attributes` object within the `apstra_datacenter_device_allocation resource.
 - `tls_validation_disabled` (Boolean) Set 'true' to disable TLS certificate validation.
 - `url` (String) URL of the apstra server, e.g. `https://apstra.example.com` It is possible to include Apstra API credentials in the URL using [standard syntax](https://datatracker.ietf.org/doc/html/rfc1738#section-3.1).
 Care should be taken to ensure that these credentials aren't accidentally committed to version control, etc...
 The preferred approach is to pass the credentials as environment variables `APSTRA_USER`  and `APSTRA_PASS`.